MostAwesomeDude/divmod-docs/products/nevow/index.rst

 error pages if appropriate.
 Once a form post has validated successfully, the method will be called with the coerced values.

-*Athena* - Finally, Nevow includes :doc:`athena-tutorial`, a two-way bridge between Javascript in a browser and Python on the server. :doc:`athena-tutorial` is compatible with  Mozilla, Firefox, Windows Internet Explorer 6, Opera 9 and Camino (:doc:`../../misc/fan-club`).
+*Athena* - Finally, Nevow includes :doc:`athena/index`, a two-way bridge between Javascript in a browser and Python on the server. :doc:`athena/index` is compatible with  Mozilla, Firefox, Windows Internet Explorer 6, Opera 9 and Camino (:doc:`../../misc/fan-club`).
 Event handlers can be written in pure Python and Javascript implementation details are hidden from the programmer,